vkbo/novelWriter/docs/source/project_export.rst

 If you don't want any titles for your scenes (or for your sections if you have them), you can leave the formatting boxes empty.
-If so, an empty paragraph will be inserted between the scenes or sections instead resulting in a gap in the text.
+If so, an empty paragraph will be inserted between the scenes or sections instead, resulting in a gap in the text.

 Alternatively, if you want a separator between them, like the common ``* * *``, you can enter the desired separator text in the formatting box.
 In fact, if the format is a piece of static text, it